 1 Commercial Street, Rockland

 Waterfront dining in Rockland Harbor.
-Under new ownership April, 2013.
+Under new ownership since April, 2013.
 Menu is steak, lobster, seafood pretty straight forward fare and then there are daily specials where the chef gets to have some fun and upscale things.
 Casual atmosphere, great views.
 Open 7 days in season for lunch and dinner.
 Closed January – March.
 Opening seven days lunch and dinner for summer season.
 207-594-3011

 18 Central Street, Rockport